-At this moment a virtual unknown Austrian by the name of Adolf Hitler made his appearance.
+At this moment, a virtual unknown Austrian by the name of Adolf Hitler made his appearance.
 He chose as his economics advisor a financial wizard by the name of Horace Greeley Hjalmar Schacht, a prominent figure in Europe's banking circles.
-Their answer to this seemingly intractable problem was to abandon the gold standard, to calculate Germany's wages, given full employment, and to issue currency to cover them.
-This way every employable person could immediately be put back on the payroll.
-Despite their promises of a dramatic economic turnaround, many people, especially the establishment, felt very lukewarm towards 'that upstart Austrian corporal' who did not even become a German citizen until 1931.
-But in January 1933, the ex-corporal, now leader of Germany's largest political faction, was invited by State President Paul von Hindenburg, the ex-Field Marshal, to form a government.
-Although many detested the rowdy manners of Hitler's storm troopers, few guarreled with his economic kick-start that had put food back on empty tables.
-Fed up with entrenched petty regionalism and class bias, most people also embraced the new government's proclaimed aim of solidarity and social justice.
+Their answer to this seemingly intractable problem was to abandon the gold standard, to calculate Germany's total wages at theoretical full emplyment, and to issue currency to cover these wages.
+This way every employable person in the country could immediately be put back on the payroll.
+Despite their promises of a dramatic economic turnaround, many people, especially the establishment, felt luke-warm towards 'that Austrian corporal' who did not even become a German citizen until 1931.
+But in January 1933, Hitler, the former corporal, who now was leader of Germany's largest political faction, was invited by President Paul von Hindenburg, the former field marshal, to form a government.
+Although many detested the rowdy manners of Hitler's storm troopers, few quarreled with his economic kick-start that had put food back on empty tables.
+Fed up with petty regionalism and class bias, most people also embraced the new government's dictum of solidarity and social justice.

-Nowhere was there the slightest indication that this new experiment in governance would end in war and genocide.
-Some people even drew parallels between Germany's spectacular rise from the ashes and President Franklin Roosevelt's New Deal in America that had begun at almost exactly the same moment in history.
-When the new regime turned on Communists, there was little public outcry, because people recalled the street skirmishes communists had fought in Berlin and in other cities after World War I in an effort to export the Bolshevik revolution and gain control of the country.
-Even some pacifists reluctantly accepted the re-building of Germany's armed forces as sad necessity against a perceived Soviet threat.
+Nowhere was there the faintest indication that this new experiment in governance would end in war and genocide.
+Some even drew parallels between Germany's spectacular rise from the ashes and President Roosevelt's New Deal in America that had begun at almost exactly the same moment in history.
+When the regime turned on Communists there was little public outcry, because one recalled the street battles communists had fought in Berlin and elsewhere to gain control of the country after World War I. Even some pacifists reluctantly accepted a re-building of Germany's armed forces as sad necessity against a looming Soviet threat.

-By 1932, when pre-Hitler Germany lay prostrate and both Britain and France lingered in deep recession, Stalin produced 3,300 tanks and 2,500 aircraft per annum and had the world's only airborne regiments.
-They were seen as tools for offense rather than for defense.
+By 1932, when a pre-Hitler Germany lay prostrate and both Britain and France were in deep recession, Stalin was producing 3,300 tanks and 2,500 aircraft per annum and had the world's only airborne regiments.
+All this looked like tools for offense rather than for defense.